IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.2 Report Creator

-The Report Creator is responsible for producing a diagnostic report for patients' studies.
+The Report Creator produces a diagnostic report for patients' studies.

 In order to complete a study dictation, the Report Creator:
 - May launch other applications and synchronize them to the same report context through the Hub